anandbaburajan/Multiple-Face-Recognition/README.md

-Face recognition SVM
+Multiple Face Recognition
 =================

-Train multiple images per person then recognize known faces in an image using a SVC in Python
+Train multiple images per person then recognize known faces in an image using a SVC in Python.
+One can easily use this to develop apps such as face-based attendance systems.

 This program is based on ageitgey's [face_recognition](https://github.com/ageitgey/face_recognition) api for Python and [dlib](https://github.com/davisking/dlib).
 A support vector classifier (SVC) with scikit-learn is trained on the face encodings from all the known faces in the training directory.
 It then recognizes the faces found in a test_image.
 Please note that it will produce meaningless results on very small datasets.